-The Match target mailbox option in the shortcut menu lets you match a selected source mailbox with a new target mailbox or rematch it with the same target mailbox to restart the migration.
-Once you choose to change the target mailbox, the Match mailboxes window will open (Fig. 3.).
+The Match target mailbox option in the shortcut menu lets you match selected source mailboxes e.g. with different target mailboxes.
+Once you select this option, the Match mailboxes window will open (Fig. 3.).

 CodeTwo Exchange Migration stores information about the items that are being migrated between the source and target mailboxes in its cache.
 This solution allows the program to check the migration state each time the migration job is restarted and omit items that have already been migrated.
 Read more about the delta migration process

 However, if you want the program to migrate all the data from the source mailbox to the target one anew, you need to use the Reset mailbox migration state option.
 This will delete the state of previously performed migration for the selected mailboxes, allowing you to restart the migration as if it never took place.
 This option is especially useful in case you need to migrate items that were modified on the source server or deleted from the target server after the initial migration.